3D Models

 Then we called the method ‘loadmodel’, identified the model type as GLTF, since our model is of GLTF type.
 We then set the filename to (‘bird.gltf), which is the name of the file

 We then set the 'bird' variable to reference the loaded model.
 We scaled the model to 0.005 on all x,y,and z axes.
 This was necessary since the model was designed on a larger scale.
 We rotated it on the y-axis by -1 meter so that we can see more angles of the bird.
-And last, we added the model to the scene.
-We also activated the model for user interaction by setting the parameter "hotspot" to true and set the parameter "group" to true to keep the model elements as is (otherwise they will be merged as one object).

 .